How To Get Rid Of Silverfish In Your Peoria Home

 What Are Silverfish Bugs?

 For those who have never seen a silverfish before, you may be wondering, what are silverfish bugs?
 These insects are small and roughly teardrop-shaped, with three long bristle hairs that extend from the end of their body.
 Silverfish range in color from a whiteish to a blue-silver color, which earns them their name.
-Because of their appearance, silverish infestations can be quite unsightly or frightening to encounter.
+Because of their appearance, silverfish infestations can be quite unsightly or frightening to encounter.

-Around your home, silverfish typically prefer to live in dark, damp areas like bathrooms, kitchens, basements, and attics.
+Around your Peoria home, silverfish typically prefer to live in dark, damp areas like bathrooms, kitchens, basements, and attics.
 They prefer storage boxes made from cardboard and full of paper, damp clothing, or other fabrics that they can feed on.

 And even though these insects can be startling to encounter, silverfish do not pose any major health risks to the pets or people in your Peoria home.
 Silverfish are unlikely to bite humans because they prefer to chew on your belongings or stored food instead.
 The most tempting food sources for silverfish around your home include cereals, books, wallpaper, fabrics, and anything stored in your home that is full of carbohydrates or sugars.
 When left untreated, a silverfish infestation can lead to significant destruction around your home and in food storage areas.